 - day trips to explore Whitefish and its many galleries and shops.

-Other ways to see Glacier National Park
+Other ways to see Glacier National Park and activities in Montana

 A must when visiting Glacier National Park is making the most of water-based activities.
 The Middle Fork and North Fork of the Flathead River, which combined cover 219 miles, offer the perfect spot for some whitewater rafting.
 Rafting in Glacier National Park takes place from May to September and features activities suitable for a range of ages.

 Glacier National Park things to do: boat tours in Montana

 The National Park is renowned for its large and stunning lakes, and a great way to experience the history and natural beauty of the area is by taking a boat tour: one of the top Glacier National Park things to do aside from cycling!
 Choose from a variety of different lakes, all of which tell a unique story, and offer guests the chance to enjoy more boat tours in Montana.